abits/codeways.org/menu1.md

 Lastly, it's important to realise that if you don't change the content of the code, then that code will only be executed _once_ even if you make multiple changes to the text around it.

+This is a test in order to see whether this will be working.
+This is a very cool, very slick and ultra-mobile setup.
+Works very well.

 Here's another example,

 ```julia:./code/ex2